Food Production

 Community Food Production

 Community gardens and school gardens have the ability to build community and connection to food while contributing to small-scale food production.
-The map below shows these locations, where neighbors can grow food on public land or for the public good.
+The map below shows these locations, where community members can grow food on public land or for the public good.
 There is opportunity to better research the long-term impacts of school gardens, which have been shown to increase fruit and vegetable consumption and promote an openness to trying new foods.
 An area of interest for community garden research would be to find yield data and determine how much these gardens contribute to food and nutrition security of participating gardeners.
 Currently, little is known about the production levels of these gardens and the impact they have on the health and wellbeing of those who access them.

 There is no robust dataset on home gardens (indoor container, patio, raised or in-ground garden beds in front or backyards).
 The number of home gardens, their yields, and their impact on food security and health outcomes are also understudied, though recent research indicates that home gardening may increase food security.

 Highlights: Community gardens and food forests are concentrated in more urban areas across Central Texas.
 Rural counties have fewer community gardens.
-Note that information is limited on community gardens that are not on City of Austin-owned land and outside of Travis County.
-Additional locations have been added based on suggestions from partners.
+Note that information is limited on community gardens that are not on City of Austin-owned land or outside of Travis County.
+Additional locations have been added based on suggestions from partners and internet searches.
 School gardens are reported through the Farm to School Census, a nationwide survey conducted every four years.
 Not all schools are reflected in the survey, so the census results may not reflect all active programs.
 The school garden locations marked on the map represent school food authorities (SFAs) responding to the Census.
 Of the 80 SFAs in Texas—6.9%—that have school gardens, 11 are located in Central Texas.
 SFAs often represent an entire school district.
 See the table for the total number of gardens reported by the SFAs marked on the map.
 School garden numbers dropped between 2019 and 2023.

 The Food Access Community Needs Assessments (CNAs) currently being undertaken by Central Texas Food Bank present opportunities to learn more about the local community garden and school garden landscape.